 THE CRISPY KIPFLER POTATOES CHEAT SHEET

-- Boil the potatoes, and boil them in heavily salted water.
+Boil the potatoes in heavily salted water.
 This creates fluffy, well flavoured potato interiors.

-- Preheat the oven and preheat the oil.
+Preheat the oven and the oil.
 Dropping potatoes into hot oil creates a super crispy crust right from the get-go.

-- Salt them as soon as you take them out of the oven.
-While they’re still hot they will cling onto salt much better than a cooled variety.
+Salt them as soon as you take them out of the oven.
+While they’re still hot they will cling onto salt much more efficiently.

 FIRST STEP – BOILING YOUR POTATOES